-Arizona River Rafting Trips
+Grand Canyon River Rafting

 Whitewater rafting in Arizona

 The Upper Grand Canyon is an amazing place with legendary landmarks such as Vasey’s Paradise, The Little Colorado, and Redwall Cavern to name a few.
 While the most infamous whitewater is found in the lower canyon, the Upper still holds some major rapids such as Nevill’s and Hance.
 Starting at Lees Ferry the Canyon opens to us as we begin the float into its vast interior.
-It starts as a narrow, sheer-sided chasm, winding through the uplifted Kaibab Plateau.
+It all starts as a narrow, sheer-sided chasm, winding through the uplifted Kaibab Plateau.
 The first 61 miles of Marble Canyon is the most photographed, perhaps the most scenic portion of the Grand Canyon.
 The rim moves away from view as the Canyon broadens to its full expanse of 13 miles.
 Then we enter the foreboding inner gorge with its exquisite polished granite.
-This gem of the Colorado is indeed one of the most scenic places on earth.
+This gem of The Little Colorado is indeed one of the most scenic places on earth!

 This Lower section of the Grand Canyon is characterized by its granite gorges, punctuated by massive whitewater adventure.
 All the legendary rapids reside in this lower portion of the canyon; those that hang off the tips of river-rafters tongues, the rapids of folklore… Hermit, Crystal, Lava Falls… are heard echoing from the beginning to the end of this river trip.
 Hold on to your hats because not only will this be a wild, (yet safe) ride but those shady hats will come in hand for the many epic side-canyon hikes peppered throughout the lower gorge.
 This trip has every ingredient to make a memorable trip, all its missing is you!